Protecting Users on the Anywhere Network

 Mobile devices are becoming tightly entwined into all aspects of our lives, and if you want your company’s business to be well integrated with your employees’ lives, you’ll most likely need to take advantage of these devices and not try to force roaming workers to use a less optimal device.
 But this doesn’t mean your business can take a pass on the task of securing mobile and roaming workers.

 Securing employees’ mobile devices, along with the cloud-based applications and services they’ll be accessing, isn’t easy.
 But it is possible, and can go a long way toward preventing or limiting the damages that malware or data loss can cause for unprotected workers.
-The risks that mobile workers face today, both on laptops and on smartphones and tablets, will continue to grow.
+The BYOD risks and rewards for mobile workers will continue to grow.
+Enterprise mobility management will prevent or limit the damages that malware or data loss can cause for unprotected workers.

 As an IT department, you must be able to secure mobile devices and the data they access without putting in restrictive measures that limit the productivity gain that mobile devices can deliver.
 With the proper mix of security tools and systems, user education and strong policies and best practices, businesses can take advantage of the modern anywhere network while still providing the best security possible.